 Psst.
 This post may contain affiliate links.
 Read our disclosure.

 Before we get into the post, let’s take a trip down memory lane…

 It’s 2016.
 I’m a broke college student.
 And yet, here I am, planning a spring break trip to Greece with a couple girlfriends.

 But that’s not all… I’m also planning my first ever solo backpacking trip to Southeast Asia.

-At that time, I was desperately trying to make as much money as possible, trying to figure out how I was going to fill up my travel fund jar so I could live out my dream fo wandering the world.
+At that time, I was desperately trying to make as much money as possible.
+Trying to figure out how I was going to fill up my travel fund jar so I could live out my dream of wandering the world.

 And you know what?

 It happened.
 In March of 2017, I figured out enough travel money to hop on a flight to Greece for 10 days, as well as buy my ticket to Bali, Indonesia!

 Funny how life works out like that, right…?